Mahaboobsab/iOS-Interview-Q-A/README.md

 **Rebase** rewrites history to make it look like changes were made sequentially.
 I choose based on context — merge for collaboration, rebase for clarity."

+## Question 26: What is the main difference between Generics and Associated Types?